-- the percentage of the principal that has already been paid back in relation to the amount borrowed; - if the enforcing entity is not the original lender, the amount actually paid for your loan - the value of the loan or mortgage on lender's balance sheet, and the market value of the property at time of court hearing; - the availability of bailouts or tax relief for the lender in relation to the relevant nonperforming loan, or in respect of its nonperforming loans generally.
+- - the percentage of the principal that has already been paid back in relation to the amount borrowed; - if the enforcing entity is not the original lender, the amount actually paid for your loan; - the value of the loan or mortgage on lender's balance sheet, and the market value of the property at time of court hearing; - the availability of bailouts or tax relief for the lender in relation to the relevant non- performing loan, or in respect of its nonperforming loans generally.

-b) Pressing Social Need
+b) Pressing social need

 It is for the lender to demonstrate that a pressing social need exists for them to obtain a possession order and/or evict you from the property.
+Pressing social need is a concept used by the European Court of Human Rights as the basis for assessing whether or not an interference with a qualified right is necessary in a democratic society.